btnguyenPersonal/edit/README.md

 - indent w/ blank lines
 - J K (only base indent off of first line)
 - turn off isInString highlighting for md txt files
+- check that isnt a folder when opening file state
+- if no diff happens, but should update dot command, doesn't happen

 ## TODO
-- if no diff happens, but should update dot command, doesn't happen
-- make getch() int, and have enums for characters
 - indent w/ html
 - mulit-cursor mode
-- check that isnt a folder when opening file state

 ## LOW PRIO
 - ctrl w when typing